MrSteve81/mrsteve81/README.md

 ## 📦 Ansible Lockdown

-Security baseline automation roles — CIS Benchmarks & STIG compliance — maintained as part of the [Lockdown Suite](https://lockdownenterprise.com) by [MindPoint Group](https://mindpointgroup.com).
+Security baseline automation roles for CIS Benchmark and STIG compliance, maintained as part of the [Lockdown Suite](https://lockdownenterprise.com) by [MindPoint Group](https://mindpointgroup.com).
+These roles allow teams to automatically audit and remediate systems against industry-standard security frameworks.

 | Platform | CIS | STIG |
 |----------|-----|------|